Little Dorrit

 Social pretensions

-In commentary on Little Dorrit, much is often made of the treatment of debtors, represented by the incarceration of the Dorrit family in the notorious Marshalsea prison (where Dickens's own father had once lived).
+In commentaries on Little Dorrit, much is often made of the treatment of debtors, represented by the incarceration of the Dorrit family in the notorious Marshalsea prison (where Dickens's own father had once lived).
 The well-being of the Dorrits in prison, though, does not seem as bad as that of many of Dickens's impoverished characters at liberty in other novels.
-And the Marshalsea, which in real life had a history of the most horrific oppression, had been closed for over a decade when Little Dorrit was published.
+And the Marshalsea, which had a real history of the most horrific oppression, had been closed for over a decade when Little Dorrit was published.

-The more effective criticism in my view is throughout the novel in all the major and minor depictions of the social system, how the castes interact, the pretensions of the affluent, criminal business dealings regarded as awe-inspiring acts of social benefit, squalid self-interest paraded as patriotism.
+The more effective criticism in my view is throughout the novel in all the major and minor depictions of the social system, the interaction of the castes, the pretensions of the affluent, criminal business dealings regarded as awe-inspiring acts of social benefit, squalid self-interest paraded as patriotism.
 These are the elements that give breath to Little Dorrit.

 In general, the work appears overlong, meandering, having too many characters entering and leaving seemingly arbitrarily, as if Dickens was casting about for ways to add subplots to meet his weekly quota of words.
 (This is often said of Dickens—that he continually padded his stories with long descriptions and unnecessary twists to churn out his instalments for serial publication—but not always fairly.
-In Little Dorrit, though, it does apply.)
+In Little Dorrit, though, the criticism applies.)

 The novel does come alive with great sardonic swatches of inspired wordsmithing as Dickens grips the issues that impassion him.
 Some of the deepest-felt and satirical writing of his career is found in Little Dorrit.